-Ashley Hare (they/them)Ashley is an administrator collaborating with artists, cultural workers, and organizers who share values in dismantling systemic oppression.
+Ashley Hare (Arizona)Ashley is an administrator collaborating with artists and cultural workers.
 They have worked in various states across the country training organizations, business, and government agencies on equitable practices within their programming for system-involved youth and adults in detention centers, foster care homes, school classrooms, and neighborhoods.
-Their practice centers civic arts and cultural engagements to shift power and voice to those supremacy, patriarchy, and capitalism continuously try to invisiblize.
+Their practice centers civic arts and cultural engagements to include young people.
 Ashley is also co-founder of ReFrame Youth Arts Center in South Phoenix.
 Ashley is also co-founder of ReFrame Youth Arts Center in South Phoenix.

 |

-Mary Stephens (she/her)Mary's practice engages civic engagement and cultural citizenship through the arts, with demonstrated ability to cultivate relationships with diverse communities locally, nationally and internationally.
+Mary Stephens (Arizona/California)Mary's practice engages civic engagement and cultural citizenship through the arts, with demonstrated ability to cultivate relationships with diverse communities locally, nationally and internationally.
 Mary's work advances visibility, representation, and power-sharing between local, state and national artists and organizations.
 Key to her method is leadership development, building strong partnerships, and intersectional approaches to institutional community engagement.
-Her curatorial work focuses curating site-specific artistic experiences that address issues of race, immigration, gender, and environmental justice.
+Her curatorial work focuses curating site-specific artistic experiences.

 Mary received her B.A. in Theatre from Arizona State University, and an M.A. in International Peace & Conflict Resolution from American University in Washington, DC. |